vyshnavimuthumula/Neighbourhood-Map/README.md

 The list view and the markers update accordingly.
 Add functionality using third-party APIs to provide information when a map marker or list view entry is clicked.
 If we load the page we observerd that the icons are bounced and after seaching the place will be highlated.
+######Run:
+- Download the project or clone the repository and unzip it.
+- Open index.html and click on it.
 ######Helpful Resources:
 --https://www.youtube.com/watch?v=Zxf1mnP5zcw&t=832s
 --https://www.youtube.com/watch?v=JGwRIbWWqjE